groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/clear/docx.en.md

     enable: true
     title: "Mastering DOCX Watermark Removal with Java"
     exclude: "DOCX"
-    description: "Explore advanced features of the GroupDocs.Watermark Java API to efficiently clear watermarks from DOCX files, maintaining the original quality and layout of your documents."
+    description: "Explore advanced features of the GroupDocs.Watermark for Java API to efficiently clear watermarks from DOCX files, maintaining the original quality and layout of your documents."
     items:
         # format loop 1
         - name: "Watermark PDF"